fb-pixel

 • better positioning

-• stronger audience pull
+• stronger branding

 • higher perceived value

-• premium events
+• premium events or clients

 • catalog income

-The real metric: value per unit
+The real question is value per unit

-The question is:
+The wrong question is:

 • What do you earn per gig?